I finished this game on Tuesday, February 16, 2010, 9:45:00 PM. This review was first published on Saturday, May 1, 2010.

 After a slow start, BioShock turned things around, and I have immensely enjoyed it.
 It is not your usual game, and but the story telling, and atmosphere are top notch.
 There are traces of the game being a console port, which were really disappointing.

-+ Story
++ Atmosphere+ Story

 + Voice acting